Michael Avenatti: 'Solid' Evidence Michael Cohen Paid 2 More Women Hush Money Over Sex With Donald Trump

-After admitting in his required financial disclosure form this week that he did, in fact, pay back his personal “fixer” Michael Cohen for a $130,000 payoff to adult film star Stormy Daniels, Donald Trump may soon be facing other allegations of hush money payments to women that he has failed to disclose — according to lawyer Michael Avenatti, who made the revelation in an MSNBC interview on Thursday morning.
+After admitting in his required financial disclosure form this week that he did, in fact, pay back his personal “fixer,” Michael Cohen, for a $130,000 payoff to adult film star Stormy Daniels, Donald Trump may soon be facing other allegations of hush money payments to women that he has failed to disclose — according to lawyer Michael Avenatti, who made the revelation in an MSNBC interview on Thursday morning.

 Avenatti represents Daniels in her lawsuit against Trump and Cohen, seeking to release her from the non-disclosure agreement she signed in exchange for that $130,000 payoff.
 Avenatti credited Daniels’ “bravery” for encouraging other women to come forward with their stories about Trump.